Frequency maps reveal the correlation between Adversarial Attacks and Implicit Bias: Related work and background

-The idea behind the phenomenon of implicit bias is that the loss landscape of an overparameterized network has many local minima, and which local minimum one converges to after training depends on the complex interplay between factors including the choice of the model architecture and parameterization \cite{gunasekar2018implicit, yun2020unifying}, the initialization scheme \cite{sahs}, the optimization algorithm \cite{sahs, williams2019gradient, woodworth2020kernel} and the data statistics \cite{Yin_2019}.
-The implicit bias of state-of-the-art models has been shown to play a critical role in the generalization property of deep neural networks \cite{li2019enhanced,arora2019exact}.
-Analytical characterizations of the implicit bias have been provided only for deep linear convolutional or fully connected networks~\cite{gunasekar2018implicit}.
-One interesting effect of the implicit bias of the network is its tendency to learn specific frequencies in the \textit{target function} during training, a phenomenon called spectral bias \cite{Aristide2019}.
-This bias results in the network learning low complexity functions and can potentially explain its ability to generalize \cite{Aristide2019,keil2022,Cao2019}.
-Also, not surprisingly, the implicit bias strongly influences the type of input features extracted by a trained neural network.
-In particular, in \cite{nikos}, the authors show that very few image frequencies in the Fourier domain are essential to the network to perform classification.
-These findings have helped to characterize the spectral bias of neural networks with a focus on the input space rather than the target function (as in~\cite{Aristide2019}).\\ Interestingly, a deep connection exists between robust classification and implicit bias \cite{faghri}.
-Empirically, a strong relationship has been found between the network robustness and the statistics of the Fourier spectra of the input data \cite{Yin_2019} or architecture \cite{caro} and detection strategies in the Fourier domain have been used to defend against adversarial attacks \cite{Harder2021}.
+The implicit bias of state-of-the-art models has been shown to play a critical role in the generalisation properties of deep neural networks \cite{li2019enhanced,arora2019exact}.
+Research over the years has thoroughly investigated the implicit bias present in training algorithms for different network architectures.
+Although an explicit characterisation of the bias has been found only in simple networks such as linear \cite{saxe2014exact,gunasekar2017implicit,woodworth2020kernel,min2021explicit}, and some nonlinear models \cite{boursier2022gradient,wang2023understanding,frei2023implicit,frei2023the,abbe2023transformers}, the phenomenon is still lacking a final explanation.
+Interestingly, a study by Frei et al. \cite{frei2023implicit} demonstrates that the implicit bias in neural networks acts as a "Double-Edged Sword": while it enhances generalisation properties, it can also compromise the network's robustness, presenting both benefits and potential drawbacks.
+Similar conclusions are reached in \cite{tsilivis2024price}.
+Conversely, \cite{faghri2021bridging} reveals a deep connection between robust classification and implicit bias, suggesting that the implicit bias can improve robustness in linear regression.
+Finally, \cite{min2024can} show that a shallow network with a polynomial ReLU activation trained by gradient flow not only generalises well but is also robust to adversarial attacks.
+These studies highlight that, while some insight into the relationship between implicit bias and the robustness of a neural network has been gained, a clear understanding is still lacking.
+One interesting effect of the implicit bias in neural networks is their tendency to learn frequencies from low to high in the \textit{target function} during training, a phenomenon known as spectral bias \cite{rahaman2019spectral}.
+This bias leads the network to learn low-complexity functions, potentially explaining its ability to generalise \cite{fridovich2022spectral, cao2021towards, wang2020high, tsuzuku2019structural}.
+Additionally, the implicit bias can also significantly influence the types of input features extracted by a trained neural network.
+For instance, \cite{karantzas2022understanding} demonstrate that very few image frequencies in the Fourier domain are enough for the network to perform classification.
+These findings have helped characterise the spectral bias of neural networks with a focus on the input space rather than the target function, as in \cite{rahaman2019spectral}.
+Moreover, empirical evidence shows a strong relationship between network robustness and the statistics of the Fourier spectra of the input data \cite{yin2019fourier} or architecture \cite{caro2024translational}.
+In particular, certain frequency-based patterns in adversarial robustness have been identified, suggesting that low-frequency perturbations can be especially effective \cite{sharma2019effectiveness}.
+Furthermore, studies indicate that frequency-driven perturbations can be leveraged for adversarial attacks while remaining imperceptible to human observers \cite{luo2022frequency}.
+Detection strategies in the Fourier domain have also been used to defend against adversarial attacks \cite{harder2021spectraldefense}.